History of the Parish

 The name Maia was due to its founder, Inês Maia, an aristocrat who began the colonization process at the end of the fifteenth century.

-The settlement took place soon after the discovery of S. Miguel island, witnessed by the church which in 1522 already had its third vicar.
+The settlement took place soon after the discovery of S. Miguel island, witnessed by the church, which in 1522 already had its third vicar.

 Maia is one of the oldest parishes of Ribeira Grande municipality and it is the area that has been developed more quickly in a short time, due to its fertile land, having the best crops of São Miguel island, and to a very productive seaport.
 Maia was one of the parishes where industry had a significant weight in the economic activity, highlighting the tobacco, tea and cement blocks factories.
-In Maia was founded one of the first azorean passenger transport companies.
+In Maia was found one of the first Azorean passenger transport companies.

 At the social level, on 27th October of 1919, in Maia was created the Brotherhood Installing Committee, currently known as Santa Casa da Misericórdia do Divino Espírito Santo da Maia (SCMDESM), which in 1943 launched the first stone of the Hospital that was inaugurated on 24th September of 1944.
 With the acquisition of the pharmacy in 1946, the SCMDESM supports the population from Porto Formoso to Fenais da Ajuda.